pzivich/Delicatessen/docs/Built-in Equations.rst

 Basic Equations
 =============================

-Some basic estimating equations for the mean and variance are provided.
+Some basic estimating equations are provided.

 Mean
 ----------------------------

-The most basic is the estimating equation for the mean: ``ee_mean``.
+The most basic available estimating equation is for the mean: ``ee_mean``.
 To illustrate, consider we wanted to estimated the mean for the following data

 .. code::

     obs_vals = [1, 2, 1, 4, 1, 4, 2, 4, 2, 3]

 To use ``ee_mean`` with ``MEstimator``, this function will be wrapped in an outer function.
-Below is an example
+Below is an illustration of this wrapper function

 .. code::